-A hydrogeological study was conducted to determine the potential impact on springs caused by industrial Water Wells.
+Our Brazilian partner WST (Water Services and Technologies) conducted a hydrogeological study to determine the potential impact on springs caused by industrial Water Wells.

 To determine whether the decrease of flow rates in natural springs within an environmentally protected area was caused by lower-than-average multi-year precipitation or by Industrial Water wells.